College of Architecture, Planning and Design

 Enjoy models, furniture, plans, designs and landscapes designed and built by students.
 Visit with students and faculty about academic programs.

-• Interior architecture and product design.
-Second floor, east wing, Seaton Hall.
+- Interior architecture and product design.
+Second floor, Seaton Hall.

 - Landscape architecture.
 Third floor, Seaton Hall.

-• Regional and community planning.
-First floor, east wing, Seaton Hall.
+- Regional and community planning.
+Third floor, Seaton Hall.

 Representatives from the dean's office will be available to answer general questions about academic programs, the application and admission process, and the design professions.
 College information and welcome table.
 First floor, center wing, Seaton Hall (south doors from Bosco Student Plaza).

 This 30-minute presentation, — designed for future students and guests — explores the professions of architecture, interior architecture and product design, landscape architecture, and regional and community planning.
 Get answers about the application and admission process.
 11 a.m. and 2 p.m.
 Foerster Auditorium, 63 Seaton Hall.

-Work by department of architecture students will be on display in the hallways of the first and second floors of the east wing of Seaton Hall and in 208 Seaton Hall.
+Architecture student work will be on display in the hallways of the second floor of Seaton Hall.
 View work by architecture students in their second through fifth years of study.

 Interior architecture and product design work